oartyshko/company-blog/README.md

 * POST:	/posts
 * DELETE:	/posts/{id}

-Company&Co employees credentials are listed in `src/app/shared/users`.
-Please use it to validate entered credentials (username and password)
+There is `AuthMockService` in the shared folder.
+Please use it to simulate the authentication flow.